HugoMichard/TrackMyAssets/README.md

 Prerequisites :
 - Have npm installed
 - Create a MySQL database
+- Create a gmail account with low security activated (Optional)

 Install the project by running the following commands in your terminal :
 ```